A Christmas Horror Story: Plot

-Dangerous Dan is a radio DJ stuck pulling a long shift at the Bailey Downs radio station during Christmas.
-During his broadcast, he keeps receiving notices of a disturbance at the local mall, telling his listeners to stay away.
-Dan keeps playing his music while a series of four stories are witnessed:
+Dangerous Dan is a radio DJ stuck pulling a long shift at the Bailey Downs radio station on Christmas Eve.
+During his broadcast, he begins receiving notices of a disturbance at the local mall, where the station's weatherman, Stormin' Norman, is hosting a charity food drive.
+Telling his listeners to stay away, Dan keeps playing holiday music while a series of four stories unfolds.

 First story

 Dylan, Ben, and Molly Simon have decided to break into their school, which used to be a convent, to investigate the murders of two students that occurred in the school's basement the year before.
-Their friend, Caprice Dan's granddaughter, was supposed to go, but she instead has to go with her parents out of town.
+Their friend Caprice, Dan's granddaughter, was supposed to go, but she instead has to go with her parents out of town.
 The three of them end up getting locked in the basement.
 Molly becomes possessed after witnessing a bloody ghost and tries to seduce Dylan.
 When he refuses her, Molly kills him.
 Molly successfully seduces Ben and after the act is finished, the ghost leaves Molly's body.
 Upon waking, Molly reveals that the ghost was actually a pregnant teenager named Grace who died when the school was a convent after the nuns gave her a gruesome abortion.
 The ghost is only interested in having someone give birth to her child and if they refuse, they are murdered – explaining last year's deaths.
 Despite having successfully gotten Molly pregnant, the ghost sees Ben holding a weapon which is viewed as a threat, and the ghost kills him.
 The ghost then unlocks the door and allows Molly to leave.

 Second story

 Scott Peters is a police officer who worked the murder case of the two students the year before, but had to take a leave from the force due to the trauma of it.
 On Christmas Eve, much to his wife's reluctance, Scott convinces his family to go into woods owned by "Big Earl" to chop down a Christmas tree for their house.
 During the trek, Scott's son Will wanders off and gets lost.
-He and his wife Kim manage to find Will inside of a tree and are overjoyed to find him.
-This joy is short lived after Will begins to act strangely, culminating in Big Earl contacting the family to warn them that Will is actually a changeling.
-After the changeling kills Scott, Kim brings the changeling to Big Earl, who states that he's unable to help her find her son because it is up to the changelings.
+He and his wife Kim find Will inside of a tree and are overjoyed, but their joy is short lived after Will begins to act strangely, culminating in Big Earl contacting the family to warn them that Will is actually a changeling.
+Earl demands she return the changeling to the forest, but she refuses until it kills Scott.
+Kim finally brings the changeling to Big Earl.
+He scolds the creature for leaving, but says he's unable to help Kim find her son because it's "up to the trolls".
 This ultimately ends with Kim shooting Big Earl, who was containing the changelings in the grove.
-Finally free, the changeling returns to his home and frees Will.
+Finally free, the changeling returns to its home and frees Will.